Beacons on a Map

 Burrabogie, Burrum Heads and Burrumbuttock

-To the sandy mouth of Currumbin and Currumbean
+To the sandy mouths of Currumbin and Currumbean,

 Around the peninsulas at Metung and Meanjin